yinghork/15418-Project/README.md

 ### THE CHALLENGE

+As described above, the main challenge of the algorithm comes in neighbor determination.
+Each boid is depend on its neighbrs in the flock, but due to the fact that all boids are constantly updating their positions, the neighbors of a boid will change over time.
+This necessitates updating the set of neighbors for each boid, which naively has O(n^2) complexity.
+Therefore, we will need to explore more efficient approaches to finding the neighborhood of each boid.

+Additionally, the changing nature of the system provides another challenge for workload distribution.
+There is high locality between boids near one another in each particular time step, but we will need a dynamic workload distribution to take advantage of this.
+As well, we will need to consider which partition schemes are most effective for workload balance, as boids potentially cluster in certain areas of the environment or shift position between spartial divisions rapidly.

+===

 The problem is challenging because we will need to devise a way to achieve good load balancing across processors.
 In other words, we will explore optimal ways to distribute work between threads, such that there will be generally equal computation between them.
 This is challenging because the boids are changing with each time step, and some may have more neighbors than others, and thus more computation than others.
 Mapping the workload to the current group state is not constant, and will shift as the group moves.